TE33A

 The TE33A (ТЭ33А) is a type of diesel locomotive developed by GE Transportation Systems for 1,520 mm gauge railways.
-It is part of the GE Evolution Series family, designated ES44ACi by GE.
+It is part of the GE Evolution Series family.

-Following the delivery of an initial 10 locomotives from GE's plant at Erie, Pennsylvania, in the USA, TE33A locomotives are being assembled from kits by the JSC Lokomotiv subsidiary of Kazakhstan Temir Zholy at a new factory in Nur-Sultan which was opened by President Nursultan Nazarbayev on 3 July 2009.
+Following the delivery of an initial 10 locomotives from GE's plant at Erie, Pennsylvania, in the US, TE33A locomotives are being assembled from kits by the JSC Lokomotiv subsidiary of Kazakhstan Temir Zholy at a new factory in Astana which was opened by President Nursultan Nazarbayev on 3 July 2009.